kutometa/carnet/CONTRIBUTING.en.md

-Thank you for your interest in contributing to this project.
-Please read this document carefully before you begin working on a feature you intend to contribute back to this repository.
+Thank you for your interest in contributing to our project.
+Please read this document carefully before you start working on a feature that you intend to contribute back to this repository.

 # Table of Contents